jospic/godot3_shaders/sea-water/README.md

 }
 ```
 ## Converted Godot 3 shader fragment
-Following code is the final fragmente converted for Godot 3.
+Following code is the final shader fragment compatible for Godot 3.

 ```glsl
 1. /*